salambae/indonesia-common-names-API/README.md

-# Getting Started
-- Write the code to interact with the API, Example:

 # Example usage
 ### Here's an example of how to access the API (using Python):
 All data from API will be read, no exception